roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-03 ****** bydlsloan© "Looks like you pretty well covered everything you needed to cover," Mr. Cornett acknowledged.
+"Looks like you pretty well covered everything you needed to cover," Mr. Cornett acknowledged.
 "I'm glad it was a successful meeting.
 Would you care to have Drake return you to your table and the rest of your meal?"

  "Yes, that would be great."